Fox's Cavuto: Trump Skeptic, Genial Workhorse

 Cavuto is a Trump skeptic on a network re-engineered as a safe space for a president whose appetite for televised affirmation is boundless.
 Cavuto is a relative model of civility, as far as such things are possible on cable news and especially Fox, letting such liberal guests as Democratic Sen. Ben Cardin have their say and get in a closing word.

-And, despite layers of physical challenges, Cavuto is Fox workhorse: he now hosts 17 hours of live television a week on Fox News and its sister channel, the Fox Business Network.
+And, despite layers of physical challenges, Cavuto is a Fox workhorse: He now hosts 17 hours of live television a week on Fox News and its sister channel Fox Business Network.

 That last figure jumped early this year after his decision to take on two hours every Saturday morning.

 "We had four taped business shows on [Saturdays] and they were constantly getting blown out by breaking news.
 It's the nature of the beast," Cavuto recalls.
-"So I finally came to the conclusion: well, I might as well interrupt myself."
+"So I finally came to the conclusion, well, I might as well interrupt myself."

 On weekdays, Cavuto surfaces on the air in the slightly less doctrinaire hours between the chipper Trumpiosity of the channel's morning show, Fox & Friends, and the bankable bellicosity of Fox's prime-time lineup.